hvacaiintel/hvacAIintel.github.io/index.md

 ---
 ## The Digitization Roadmap: From Mechanical to Intelligent
 {: .fs-9 .text-center }
-HVACAIIntel is the bridge between traditional thermodynamics and neural-driven climate control.
+HVACAIIntel is the bridge between traditional HVAC and neural-driven climate control.
 Learn how to digitize air-side and water-side systems using the modern AI stack.
 {: .fs-6 .fw-300 .text-center }